 It is virtually impossible for a network that has been installed and upgraded on an ad-hoc basis - often with a separate solution for voice, data, wired and wireless - to deliver on the promise of IoT.

-3. Smarter feedback for smarter decisions
+3. Better insights for smarter decisions

 This can be as simple as automatically prioritising IoT data traffic, determining whether a new IoT based service being rolled out will exceed current network capacity, or learning that every Thursday afternoon the R&D department needs extra bandwidth to support its data heavy processes.

-4. Defending smart and dumb devices
+4. Defending smart and less smart devices